NYCDOB/Facades/index.md

 #### FAÇADE VIOLATIONS

-DOB FISP Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* and *Failure to File an Amended Façade Technical Report*.
-The issuance of these violations has increased over the last two years as a result of owners not submitting the LL 11/98 technical report for their FISP cycle.

-<br/>The majority of ECB/OATH Violations issued by the DOB Façade Unit are for *Failure to Maintain Buildings Walls* and *Failure To Protect the Public*.

-<br/>The density of buildings greater than six stories in height is also reflected in ECB violation issuance by DOB Façade Unit.
+Violations are issued to owners who are no in compliance.
+Some of the violations issued by the FISP unit include:

+* Failure to File a Façade Technical Report
+* Failure to File and Amended Façade Technical Report
+* Failure to Maintain Building Walls
+* Failure to Protect the Public

 #### Facade Violations by Borough (2010 to 2016)